micromata/Baumeister/README.md

 - a file structure with focus on maintainability and upgradability
 - a Gulp workflow with the following »features«
-	- generating static sites with the use of handlebars templates
+	- generate static sites with ease using handlebars templates
 	- transpile, bundle and minify your code
 		- ES6 as well as Sass
 	- remove `console` output and debugger statements in production files